Terms & Conditions of Use

 The Committee for Cultural Policy, Inc. DBA Cultural Property News provides this website and its content (together, the “Website”) for informational purposes only.
 The information includes information provided by third parties.
 The Committee for Cultural Policy, Inc. does not endorse or take responsibility for any third party information.
 Third party links do not represent an endorsement of any other party or website.
 The Committee for Cultural Policy, Inc. does not take any responsibility for any content, advertising, products or services made available on or through such third parties’ websites.
 All use of, or reliance on, third parties’ websites, content, products or services is at your own risk.

 The content of this website is intended for informational purposes only.
 Nothing herein is intended to form the basis of an attorney-client relationship or constitute legal advice.
 Although articles and text on this Website may contain law-related content, this website and the website’s contributing authors do not provide legal advice.
 Sending e-mail to this website will not create an attorney-client relationship.
 Your use of this web site is at your own risk.
-We are not responsible for any errors or omissions in the content of this site or for damages arising from the use or performance of this site under any circumstances.

 Your privacy is important to us.
 We maintain physical, electronic and procedural safeguards to store and secure information about you from unauthorized access, alteration and destruction.
 We collect information from you only to create content and functionality that best serve your needs and interests, to improve the quality of the service we provide for you, and to meet legal and regulatory requirements.
 We never rent or sell your name or other personally identifiable information.
 We will not share information with people or entities that are not affiliates (“nonaffiliated third parties”) except as described below.